-Table C.1A Metric ID Metric Description Unit of Measure FEA Performance Measurement Category Mapping 2012 Target 2013 Target Measurement Condition Reporting Frequency Agency Strategic Goals/Agency Objective [Limit: XXX char] [Limit: 500 char] [Limit: 50 char] [PRM Measurement Category] [numeric] [numeric] [Over target/ Under target] [Monthly, Quarterly, Semi- Annual, Annual] [New PRM Code] 1
+Table C.1A Metric ID Metric Description Unit of Measure FEA Performance Measurement Category Mapping 2013 Target 2014 Target Measurement Condition Reporting Frequency Agency Strategic Goals/Agency Objective [Limit: XXX char] [Limit: 500 char] [Limit: 50 char] [Measurement Category] [numeric] [numeric] [Over target/ Under target] [Monthly, Quarterly, Semi- Annual, Annual] [PRM Code from PRM v3.0]

 - 1. Metric ID: Unique ID provided by agency for the metric.
 When reporting actual results (see below), use this ID to reference the correct metric. - 2.
 Metric Description: Description to help the user understand what is being measured.
 In this field, describe the units used, any calculation algorithm used, and the definition or limits of the population or "universe" measured. - 3.
 Unit of Measure: Brief indication of what quantity is measured (e.g. number, percentage, dollar value) for each metric. - 4.
-FEA Performance Measurement Category Mapping: Indicates the PRM measurement category as described above. - 5.
-2012 Target: Metric target value from 2012 - 6.
-2013 Target: Metric target value for 2013 - 7.
+FEA Performance Measurement Category Mapping: Identify the measurement category, as shown above table C.1A. - 5.
+2013 Target: Metric target value from 2013, relative to the reporting frequency. - 6.
+2014 Target: Metric target value for 2014, relative to the reporting frequency. - 7.
 Measurement Condition: Indicates whether a desired result would be "over the target" or "under the target."
 For example, if the target is to reduce the error rate to 10%, then the desired result would be "under the target" so "under target" should be entered for measurement condition. - 8.
 Reporting Frequency: How often actual measurements will be reported (monthly, quarterly, semi-annually, or annually).
-Annual reporting frequencies are reserved for annual operating cost measures, performance measures associated with the agency's annual performance plan, or other measures that can only be appropriated measured on an annual basis. - 9.
-Agency Strategic Goals/Agency Objective: For annual reporting frequency metrics, agencies will be required to provide the cross agency priority (CAP) goal; agency priority goal (APG); strategic goal (SG) or agency objective (OBJ) associated with the metric (using the new Performance Reference Model code use by Performance.gov).
+Annual reporting frequencies are reserved for annual operating cost measures, performance measures associated with the agency's annual performance plan, or other measures that can only be appropriately measured on an annual basis. - 9.
+Agency Strategic Goals/Agency Objective: For annual reporting frequency metrics, agencies will be required to provide the cross agency priority (CAP) goal, agency priority goal (APG), strategic goal (SG), or agency objective (OBJ) associated with the metric, using the appropriate code in the Performance Reference Model, version 3.0, dated August 3, 2012 (located on the FEA website).